lnmurthy/IOS101/README.md

 Submitted by: **Leisha Murthy**

-**CodePath IOS PreWork** is an app that teaches the indivudal how to create a project, add ui elements, and how to connect logic to the elements as well.
-It provides the user with a button that changes the background color of the screen as well.
+**CodePath IOS PreWork** is an app that provides the user with a button that changes the background color of the screen.

 Time spent: **2** hours spent in total